mdavis-xyz/mdavis.xyz/pages/voting/content.md

 That's obviously a *terrible*, *fundamentally fucked* idea.
 But that's effectively [how all proprietary voting software works](https://www.youtube.com/watch?v=w3_0x6oaDmI).

+In the 2016 Australian federal election ballots were counted by machines inside the vendor's building.
+The vendor [refused to let most official scrutineers in](https://www.sbs.com.au/news/aec-s-vote-counting-machines-impossible-to-check-for-accuracy-scrutineers) to see all the counting machines operating, instead only allowing a small number of scrutineers watch a minority of the machines.
+The scanning performed by Fuji Xerox machines was 'checked' by Fuji Xerox employees, in only a few seconds per ballot.
+For the few ballot scans which were seen by scrutineers, if scrutineers objected after the vendor staff already clicked next, it was *impossible* for the staff to go back to that prior ballot and double check it.

+The electoral commission ended up recounting all ballots by hand.
+However they [never bothered](https://www.sbs.com.au/news/damning-report-finds-aec-bungled-security-in-2016-election-costing-millions) to figure out just how many mistakes were made by the machines.

 By choosing to use proprietary voting systems, **governments are giving control of the election to a private company who have a strong financial incentive to hide known vulnerabilities and prevent security researchers from finding bugs.**

 ## Usability